tacksman/QiitaUsersViewer/README.md

 # QiitaUsersViewer
-Qiita's user list viewer for Android.
+This app is Qiita's users viewer app for Android.